-Living in a city like Paris there is an abundance in street art.
-Not everybody likes it, and lets be honest, not all of it is good.
+Living in a city like Paris there is an abundance of street art.
+Not everybody likes it, and let’s be honest, not all of it is good.
 But one street artist has gained quite a following and critical acclaim for his art that involves ‘hacking’ street signs.

 Abrahams says that the omnipresence of street signs can verge on the absurd, but he doesn’t agree with authorities that say his street art is vandalism.
 In fact, not all authorities deem his work to be against the law.
 In the 13th arrondissement of Paris, where I am currently staying, the mayor was so amused by Abraham’s work that he arranged to collaborate with the artist, allowing him to freely ‘hack’ signs around Place d’italia.